WVNC-LD

 WVNC-LD (channel 45) is a low-power television station in Watertown, New York, United States, affiliated with NBC.
 Owned by SagamoreHill Broadcasting, the station maintains studios at Public Square in downtown Watertown, and its transmitter is located on Miser Road in the town of Rutland.

 Due to WVNC-LD's low-power status, its broadcast radius only covers the immediate Watertown area.
 Therefore, it relies on cable and satellite to reach the entire market.

-WVNV-LD (channel 45) in Potsdam operates as a translator of WVNC-LD; this station's transmitter is located on Bagdad Road southwest of Potsdam.

 History

 Although the channel 45 frequency had never been used in Watertown prior to 2015, the adjacent channel 46 was the home of WLOT-LP, Watertown's UPN affiliate, until its owner died in 2005 and the station went dark (its frequency has never been reactivated and would eventually be taken out of service in the late-2010s spectrum reallocation).

 On August 28, 2016, the Federal Communications Commission (FCC) approved the transfer of control of a low-power digital television license in Watertown, W45EI-D, from Sunrise, Florida–based DTV America Corporation to SagamoreHill Broadcasting.
 The new owners promptly renamed the station WVNC-LD and signed it to an affiliation deal with NBC, giving the Watertown area its first locally-based full-time NBC affiliate.
 The new station signed on December 1, 2016.
 Prior to WVNC-LD's sign-on, North Country cable systems received either WSTM-TV in Syracuse or WPTZ in Plattsburgh, depending on the location.
 WWNY-TV previously had a secondary affiliation with the network until 1995.
 WPTZ and WSTM-TV are still available on cable along with WVNC-LD.